rueedlinger/ev3dev-python-robot/python/README.md

-# Robot challenges (ev3dev python code)
+# Python

-The following ev3dev python examples will give you good start for a simple autonomous driving robot.
-The examples in this project are for different robot challenges like:
+The following examples will give you good start for a simple autonomous driving robot with the python ev3dev module.
+The code examples in this project are for different robot challenges like:

 - hide and seek
 - robot sumo